Accident and Sickness Insurance

 Which Insurers Pay The Most Claims?

-The vast majority of Income Protection policies now have their claims statistics published which is a real step forward in building trust.
+The vast majority of Accident and Sickness Insurance providers now have their claims statistics published, which is a real step forward in building trust with clients.

-Each year the Association of British Insurers (ABI) publishes average payout rate statistics from across all insurers.
-The latest figures are from 2019 and show that 87.2% of all Income Protection claims were paid, with over £669 million paid out in total.
+Each year, the Association of British Insurers (ABI) publishes average payout rate statistics from across all insurers.
+The latest figures are from 2023 and show 84.4% of claims were paid, with over £778 million paid out in total.

 Insurer